tombetthauser/watercolor-basics/README.md

 # Watercolor Basics

-Some personal stuff that I observed help frustrated and talented art students over the past 10+ years making, learning and teaching art professionally for no reason.
+Some personal stuff that I observed help frustrated and talented art students over 10+ years making, learning and teaching art professionally for no reason.
 Geared towards developing an everyday open-ended watercolor practice for expressive observational painting more than old-school illustration.
 Put together for a dev friend who bought some paints.

 ```
 ⚠️ All super-subjective and a work in progress, adding more as I think of it...